rsyslog/rsyslog/source/configuration/conf_formats.rst

 - easy to write
 - safe for use with include files

-To continue with the above example, the |FmtAdvancedName| format is preferrable if you want to make sure that an offline remote destination will not slow down local log file writing.
+To continue with the above example, the |FmtAdvancedName| format is preferable if you want to make sure that an offline remote destination will not slow down local log file writing.
 In that case, forwarding is done via: